appventuremoment/y5-cs-ai-module/Written Test Cheatsheet/info dump.md

 ### K-means clustering idea

 ![nice try](image7.png)
+To find the best K, plot graph of within cluster sum of squares distances to k and find the point which it plateaus

 ### Distance functions
 where x and y are vectors with k - 1 dimensions
 ![nice try](image6.png)
-To find the best K, plot graph of within cluster sum of squares to k and find the point which it plateaus

 ### Types of ML Algorithms
 - Dimensionality Reduction: Reducing random variables being considered, divided into feature selection and feature extraction.
 PCA is basically just drawing a hyperplane line in each dimension and splitting it based on that in a lower dimension.
 Image for reference: